InglewoodTickets

 NOTES

 The Wall sits behind the south basket in 51 steep rows.
-Bench seating only - no individual chairs.
+Bench seating only — no individual chairs.
 Capacity around 4,500.
-Has its own dedicated north entrance and separate concessions.
+Has its own dedicated south entrance and separate concessions.
 Sightline is end-on rather than sideline, which means you see plays develop from behind rather than from the side.
-Cheapest way to experience the atmosphere.
+Rows 1-15 give the best combination of atmosphere and usable court view.
+Cheapest way to experience the arena.

 Rows 1-20, approximately